 Hand tools are used in a wide variety of industries to accomplish both large and small tasks.
 Improperly using these tools can cause fatigue, strain, and other injuries.
-Follow the guidelines outlined below to help you avoid these types of injuries.
+Follow the guidelines outlined below to help you avoid these types of injuries and keep your employees safe.

 Your behaviors and habits can prevent ergonomic injuries when using hand tools: